andrew/ultimate-awesome/README.md

 - [awesome-unique-id](https://github.com/grantcarthew/awesome-unique-id) - A curated list of awesome Unique IDs.
 - [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.
+- [awesome-openusd](https://github.com/matiascodesal/awesome-openusd) - A curated list of awesome Universal Scene Description (OpenUSD) resources and projects.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
-- [awesome-openusd](https://github.com/matiascodesal/awesome-openusd) - A curated list of awesome Universal Scene Description (OpenUSD) resources and projects.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-uncertainty-deeplearning](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning) - This repository contains a collection of surveys, datasets,  papers, and codes, for predictive uncertainty estimation in deep learning models.
 - [awesome-data-podcasts](https://github.com/DataTalksClub/awesome-data-podcasts) - A list of awesome data podcasts.
 - [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.
+- [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
+Papers,projects and more. .
 - [awesome-semiconductor-startups](https://github.com/aolofsson/awesome-semiconductor-startups) - List of awesome semiconductor startups.
+- [awesome-recommender-systems](https://github.com/gaolinjie/awesome-recommender-systems) - A curated list of awesome resources about Recommender Systems.
 - [Awesome-SGX-Open-Source](https://github.com/Maxul/Awesome-SGX-Open-Source) - A curated list of open-source projects that help exploit Intel SGX technology.
 - [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of the latest posts, blogs and repositories related to JavaScript.
 - [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.